-This app is available on Android and Huawei platforms, with the iOS version announced for the end of 2020.
+This app is available on Android and Huawei platforms, with the iOS version announced by the end of 2020.

-You can get it for free, in which version is very limited and only gives you a glance at what this app can do.
-To get full-access, you have to pay a one-time price of 3.99$, which is really a bargain for an app this beautifully designed and versatile.
+You can get it for free, but this version is very limited and only gives you a glance at what this app can do.
+To get full-access, you have to pay a one-time price, which is really a bargain for an app this beautifully designed and versatile.

 5. Polyrhythm – Poly Metronome

 Learning how to play simple rhythms is one thing, but tackling polyrhythms?
-It’s a feat not many musicians ever get to trying properly.
+It’s a feat not many musicians ever try to learn properly.